utkarsh680/CONTACT_MANAGER/README.md

 <li>Address</li>
 <li>Phone</li>
 <li>Company</li>
+also, we have  delete function so:<br>
-also we can easily delete any contact from contact list
+we can easily delete any contactact from the contact list